AHC51920

 Core Units

-AHCAGB521 Select and use agricultural technolgy
+AHCAGB521 Select and use agricultural technology

-AHCBAC509Plan and manage long-term weed, pest, and disease control in crops
+AHCBAC509Plan and manage long-term weed, pest and disease control in crops

 AHCBAC513 Apply plant biology to agronomic practices